FRC-Utilities/LibDS/example/README.md

 ### Dependencies

-If you are using UNIX (Mac or Linux), you will need to install ncurses or pdcurses.
+If you are using Linux, you will need to install the following packages:

+- libsdl1.2-dev (for joystick input)
+- ncurses-dev (for text-user-interface)

+This project already provides the libraries for Windows and Mac OSX.

 ### License